dnovoafer/personal_webpage/content/post/Interview_physicsworld_07062022/index.md

 ## Photons stay correlated despite huge jump in frequency

 My colleagues Philip Russell and Nicolas Joly at MPL in Erlangen were interviewed in ["Physics World"](https://physicsworld.com/a/photons-stay-entangled-despite-huge-jump-in-frequency/) about our recent publication in Science.
-Even the amazing Alexei Sokolov, a pioneer in the field of quantum molecular modulation, gave his opinion  our work.
+Even the amazing Alexei Sokolov, a pioneer in the field of quantum molecular modulation, gave his opinion about our work.
 Let´s keep going! 🙌

 - More information about the paper [here!](/publication/2022_quantumsrs_tyumenev_science/)